Commands

 The add command adds required packages to your pyproject.toml and installs them.

-If you do not specify a version constraint, poetry will choose a suitable one based on the available package versions.
+If you do not specify a version constraint, poetry will attempt to use the latest version.

 poetry add requests pendulum

-A package is looked up, by default, only from the Default Package Source.
+A package is looked up, by default, only from PyPI.
 You can modify the default source (PyPI); or add and use Supplemental Package Sources or Explicit Package Sources.

 For more information, refer to the Package Sources documentation.